d2s/Documentation/_posts/2018-04-10-Changelog.md

 - a lot of cleanup in code (delete of dead code) and
 - delete code for execution of scheduled tasks, the [menu app](/Menuapp) executes scheduled tasks, add and delete schedules in RsyncOSX
 - some enhancements in `restore` and restore defaults to temporary restore catalog if set in user config
+- some enhancements in cleaning (deleting) snapshots and log records, see [next version](/nextversion)

 If both RsyncOSX and RsyncOSXsched (the menu app) is running, RsyncOSX is sending a reload message to the menu app every time there is a change to either a configuration or a schedule.
 The menu app keeps track of scheduled task in all profiles.

 If you are not utilizing scheduled tasks don´t install the RsyncOSXsched app.

+From time to time screenshots in [next version](/nextversion) will be updated.

 ## Version 5.5.7